Looking back at a spiritual battle

 In this perspective of fulfilled aims, genuine world recognitions came, such as the Alternative Nobel Prize, awarded to the Festival in 2006 in the Swedish Parliament.
 This recognition shows that the Festival’s history has been a route, a standard to be followed in the world scenario of nations who need spiritual oxygen to defeat the asphyxia of oppressive and socially turbulent conditions.
 In 2009, too, a law of the Republic of Colombia declared the Festival a part the National Cultural Heritage.
 The Festival has received the National Congress’s highest decoration, two decorations from the Council of Medellín and one from the Medellín City Hall.

-The International Poetry Festival of Medellín has grown as one of the most important poetry festival at a worldwide level, as confirmed both by the guest poets and even by the directors of other festivals; this is why it is intended to promote the cohesion of the International Poetry Festivals of countries in the five continents.
-This action also characterizes the Festival as a pioneering event in the globalization of poetry for the benefit of both the world poetic expression and the social groups which give a meaning to the scheduled activities.
+The International Poetry Festival of Medellín has grown as one of the most important poetry festivals at a worldwide level, as confirmed both by the guest poets and even by the directors of other festivals; this is why it is intended to promote the cohesion of the International Poetry Festivals of countries in the five continents.
+This action also characterizes the Festival as a pioneering event in the globalization of poetry for the benefit of both the world poetic expression and the social groups which give meaning to the scheduled activities.

 Present and Future

 The International Poetry Festival of Medellín is an essential act that delves deep into the human soul, celebrates the luminous condition of the human being, and inscribes it into the exercise of freedom, through the powers of poetry.
 Its light has an impact on the awareness and perceptions of an audience for whom the spirit prospers and resists the affronts of a reality steeped in violence and degradation.
-At the level of its dreams, the Festival is visualized as a ceremonial centre in which poetry becomes the bridge that connects us to the sacred, to the emancipating forces of being, having its purest root in poetry, for living and transforming the inner world of those who consent to its influence.
+At the level of its dreams, the Festival is visualized as a ceremonial center in which poetry becomes the bridge that connects us to the sacred, to the emancipating forces of being, having its purest root in poetry, for living and transforming the inner world of those who consent to its influence.
 This celebration places us in a trans-historical orbit of cultures interacting through their representatives, the poets hailing from the five continents.

 The Festival’s dynamics generate an exulting wave of moving awareness, of language that turns on the senses and tunes emotions and perceptions.
-In its human and existential plenitude, the International Poetry Festival of Medellín is revealed as the bursting of the liberating spirit, as a universal sign that points to the need to integrate all the shards into which the human being has been shattered due to being subject to devastation, over-exploitation and the abuse of power.
+In its human and existential plenitude, the International Poetry Festival of Medellín is revealed as the bursting of the liberating spirit, as a universal sign, that points to the need to integrate all the shards into which the human being has been shattered due to being subject to devastation, over-exploitation and the abuse of power.

 Another essential aspect which justifies the Festival’s permanence, and thus the realization of more than twenty-second issue, is its educational character, due to its natural pedagogic projection, for the city reveals itself as a plural space for the convergence and appropriation of knowledge which is manifested and shared in the context of the different scheduled activities.

-The Festival’s actions constitute a contemporary pedagogy in which the protagonists are the dwellers of the city, in this case Medellín, a town of two and a half million souls which needs these educational activities that forge a new awareness and a new attitude towards the living, for peaceful coexistence and spiritual and cultural growth.
+The Festival’s actions constitute a contemporary pedagogy in which the protagonists are the dwellers of the city, in this case, Medellín, a town of two and a half million souls which needs these educational activities that forge a new awareness and a new attitude towards the living, for peaceful coexistence and spiritual and cultural growth.

-This twenty-one-year-long experience enables us to project a new stage in the development of the International Poetry Festival of Medellín as a proactive and proposal-making actor aimed at a society which is en route to existential, spiritual and cultural plenitude.
+This twenty-one-year-long experience enables us to project a new stage in the development of the International Poetry Festival of Medellín as a proactive and proposal-making actor aimed at a society that is en route to existential, spiritual, and cultural plenitude.
 Insofar as this purpose is fulfilled, we will be dealing with deeper transformations which will prepare the nurturing earth for the sprouting of the seed of a human race that is freer, more like its dreams, more like its dignity, which has been compromised by the contingencies of a history of affronts and attacks on the spirit.

 The cognitive acquisitions promoted by the Festival are demonstrated by a population with more poetry referents and able to assess the status of poetic expressions at a worldwide level.
-Because knowledge that is obtained through the poetic experience comes from a source intimately linked to the collective subconscious, associated to the words’ rhythms, which unleashes new ways of perceiving the world through an expansion of awareness towards the messages given by current events and universal archetypes.
-Thus the city enters into the dynamics of learning and self-discovery of its creative potential, which liberates through the word elevated to the levels of song – of the verbal expression that gives dignity and opens paths of light for the conscience.
+Because knowledge that is obtained through the poetic experience comes from a source intimately linked to the collective subconscious, associated with the words’ rhythms, which unleashes new ways of perceiving the world through an expansion of awareness towards the messages given by current events and universal archetypes.
+Thus the city enters into the dynamics of learning and self-discovery of its creative potential, which liberates through the word elevated to the levels of the song – of the verbal expression that gives dignity and opens paths of light for the conscience.

 Up dated on November 22nd, 2011